 The Secret Gilis: Gili Nanggu and Gili Kedis

 Gili simply means ‘little island’ in the Sasak language, and there are tons of tiny islands just offshore of Lombok.
 If you hear someone talking about visiting the Gilis, they are most likely referring to the three islands on the northern side of Lombok, Gili Trawangan, Gili Meno and Gili Air.
-Though these Gilis have excellent snorkelling just off shore, especially if you are hoping for turtle sighting, we opted to visit some lesser known Gilis, often referred to as the “secret” Gilis.
+Though these Gilis have excellent snorkeling just offshore, especially if you are hoping for turtle sighting, we opted to visit some lesser-known Gilis, often referred to as the “secret” Gilis.
 These Gilis also have amazing snorkeling right off their white sandy beaches, though we didn’t spot any turtles.
 The draw for us is that these Gilis are hardly developed at all; Gili Nanggu has a few cottages and one restaurant, and tiny Gili Kedis just has a little snack hut.
 We wanted to enjoy them before the crowds come and while the beaches are still pristine.
 They did not disappoint!

 Waterfalls Tiu Kelep and Sendang Gile

 We spent a decent amount of time in Bali chasing waterfalls, so we at least had to see how a few of the waterfalls on Lombok compared.
 The waterfalls Tiu Kelep and Sendang Gile are located near the base of Mount Rinjani on the northern side of Lombok.
 It takes about 45 minutes to hike to both waterfalls, part of which includes trekking through the river.

 Most of Lombok’s coastline is white sandy beaches.
 Mawun looks like a large cove with hills closing in on both sides, so the water is calm and great for swimming.